 - Pre-heat your oven to 500 degrees.
 Combine the zucchini and 1 teaspoon kosher salt in a small bowl and toss to coat.
 Transfer to a strainer and set over the bowl.
 Let rest for 30 minutes.
 Squeeze zucchini with your hands to remove all excess moisture.
 Transfer zucchini to a paper towel–lined plate and set aside until ready to use.

-- Divide the pizza dough into 2 even pieces.
-Stretch each piece of dough onto a small baking sheet to create 2 rectangles.
-Once your 2 pizzas are ready, use a spoon to spread the roasted garlic paste all around the dough leaving a little bit for the crust.
+- Divide the pizza dough onto a small baking sheet to create a large rectangle.
+Use a spoon to spread the roasted garlic paste all around the dough leaving a little bit for the crust.

-- Top each pizza with half of the shredded Parrano cheese and then add the drained zucchini on top.
-Transfer the pizzas into the oven and bake for 12-13 minutes until the crust is golden and just crisp.
+- Top the pizza with the shredded fontina cheese and then add the drained zucchini on top.
+Transfer the pizza into the oven and bake for 12-13 minutes until the crust is golden and just crisp.